-At this time, consideration of physical infrastructure mostly as a remedy to market 3a may tie wholesale access to the infrastructure of the SMP operator to the findings of the NRA in that reference market, as defined in the Commission Recommendation on Relevant Markets.
-Yet, the very success of the remedy under market 3a or other markets could, in some cases, lead to pressure for deregulation and its removal.
+At this time, consideration of physical infrastructure as a ancillary remedy to market 3a may tie wholesale access to the physical infrastructure to the findings of an SMP operator in that reference market, as defined in the Commission Recommendation on Relevant Markets.
+Yet, the very success of the remedies under market 3a or other markets could, in some cases, lead to pressure for deregulation.